brainstormforce/header-footer-elementor/readme.txt

 ---

-### Who Can Benefit from Using UAE Lite?
+### **Who Can Benefit from Using Ultimate Addons for Elementor?**
-Ultimate Addons for Elementor - Lite (UAE Lite) is designed to cater to a wide range of WordPress users, from beginners to professionals.
+Ultimate Addons is designed to cater to a wide range of WordPress users, from beginners to professionals.

 1. **Website Designers and Developers**: Easily create custom headers and footers without needing to code.
 With ready-to-use widgets like Navigation Menu, Site Logo, and Search Widget, they save time while adding dynamic elements like Breadcrumbs and Post Info for an enhanced user experience.
 Elementor-designed templates can also be placed anywhere on the website using shortcodes.
-2. **Freelancers and Agencies**: Deliver high-quality websites faster using UAE Lite’s drag-and-drop editor.
+2. **Freelancers and Agencies**: Deliver high-quality websites faster using UAE’s drag-and-drop editor.
 They can customize headers and footers to meet specific client requirements or branding needs, create unique layouts for pages like blogs, archives, or e-commerce sections, and use features like the Before Footer template to add extra content.
 3. **Bloggers and Content Creators**: Enhance navigation and improve SEO with Page Title and Breadcrumbs widgets.
-UAE Lite helps them display custom headers and footers to create a unique look, improve performance by disabling unused widgets, and seamlessly integrate Elementor blocks into posts and pages for cohesive design.
+UAE helps them display custom headers and footers to create a unique look, improve performance by disabling unused widgets, and seamlessly integrate Elementor blocks into posts and pages for cohesive design.
 4. **E-commerce Store Owners**: Improve the shopping experience by using the Cart Widget to display cart items and the Search Widget for easy product searches.
 They can create engaging footers using the Before Footer template to highlight promotions or CTAs and design headers tailored to specific product categories or sales events.
 5. **SEO Professionals**: Use the dynamic widgets like breadcrumbs or post info to improve site structure and boost search engine rankings.
 By disabling unnecessary widgets, they can optimize site speed and performance.
 Custom headers and footers can also be designed to highlight essential links and CTAs, improving user engagement.
-6. **Beginner WordPress users**: UAE Lite’s user-friendly interface and pre-designed templates perfect for creating headers and footers effortlessly.
+6. **Beginner WordPress users**: UAE’s user-friendly interface and pre-designed templates perfect for creating headers and footers effortlessly.
 With no coding skills needed, comprehensive tutorials make the process even easier.

 ---

-**Unlock Stunning Designs with Pro**
+### **Unlock Stunning Designs with Pro**

-Love what UAE Lite has to offer?
-You'll be amazed by what [UAE Pro](https://ultimateelementor.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description) brings to the table!
+Love what Ultimate Addons  has to offer?
+You'll be amazed by what [ Pro](https://ultimateelementor.com/?utm_source=wp-repo&utm_campaign=header-footer-elementor&utm_medium=description) brings to the table!